Guardian Druid Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 In the Single-Target and AoE sections, you will find a highly detailed priority list breakdown of the Rotation, as well as optimal openers.

-Single-Target Opener for Guardian Druid in Dragonflight
+Single-Target Opener for Guardian Druid in the War Within

 1. Cast Growl Icon Growl